 How do hormones affect migraine?

-Two days before your period and in the first three days after it starts, you may experience migraine attacks which are likely triggered by hormonal changes related to menstruation.
+Two days before your period and in the first 3 days after it starts, you may experience migraine attacks, which are likely triggered by hormonal changes related to menstruation.

-This is due to changing estrogen and progesterone levels, that can result in longer and more intense attacks.
+This is due to changing estrogen and progesterone levels, which can result in longer and more intense attacks.

-Many people have reported that their migraine symptoms improved during pregnancy, most notably during the last six months.
+Many people have reported that their migraine symptoms improved during pregnancy, most notably during the last 6 months.

 To better understand the connection between your hormonal changes and migraine attacks, consider keeping a journal to document your symptoms and their timing.
 This information can be invaluable when discussing potential solutions with your doctor.